aramis-lab/clinica/docs/Pipelines/PET_Surface.md

     **1)** Use a working directory when you launch Clinica.

     **2)** If the pipeline crashed, just launch again the command (while giving the same working directory).
-    The whole processing will continue where it left (you can reduce the number of threads to run in parallel the second time.)
+    The whole processing will continue where it left (you can reduce the number of threads to run in parallel the second time).

 !!! note
     The arguments common to all Clinica pipelines are described in [Interacting with clinica](../../InteractingWithClinica).